Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

 ### 1. Spleen segmentation task

 - Algorithm experiments based on dataset analysis.
 (1) As a binary segmentation task, we replaced the `Dice` loss of baseline with `DiceCE` loss, it can help converge much faster.
 To get same target metric (mean dice = 0.95) it decreased the training epochs from 200 to 50.
 (2) As the training curve is stable and smooth, we tried several other optimizers, finally replaced the `Adam` optimizer of baseline with `Novograd` optimizer, which continuously decreased the training epochs from 50 to 30.
 - Optimize GPU utilization.
 (1) With `AMP ON`, the training speed significantly improved and got almost same validation metric as `AMP OFF`.
-(2) The deterministic transforms result of all the spleen dataset is around 8GB, which can be easily cached in a V100 GPU memory.
+(2) The deterministic transforms result of all the spleen dataset is around 8 GB, which can be easily cached in a V100 GPU memory.
 So, we cached all the data in GPU memory and executed the following transforms in GPU directly.
 - Replace `DataLoader` with `ThreadDataLoader`.
 As we already cached all the data in GPU memory, the computation of random transforms is on GPU and light-weighted, `ThreadDataLoader` avoided the IPC cost of multi-processing in `DataLoader` and avoided the drop of GPU utilization after every epoch.

 In summary, with a V100 GPU, we can achieve the training converges at a validation mean dice of `0.95` within 1 minute (`52s` on V100 GPU, `41s` on A100 GPU), it's approximately `200x` speedup compared with the PyTorch regular implementation when achieving same metric.
 And every epoch is `20x` faster than regular training.